ddev/ddev/docs/users/troubleshooting.md

 (In some cases the conflict could be over port 8036 (phpMyAdmin) or port 8025 (MailHog)).

-To resolve this conflict, choose one of two methods:
+To resolve this conflict, choose one of three methods:

+1. If you are using another local development environment (MAMP, WAMP, lando, etc.) that uses these ports, consider stopping it.
-1. Fix port conflicts by configuring your project to use different ports.
+2. Fix port conflicts by configuring your project to use different ports.
-2. Fix port conflicts by stopping the competing application.
+3. Fix port conflicts by stopping the competing application.

-### Method 1: Fix port conflicts by configuring your project to use different ports
+### Method 2: Fix port conflicts by configuring your project to use different ports

 To configure a project to use non-conflicting ports, edit the project's .ddev/config.yaml to add entries like `router_http_port: 8000` and `router_https_port: 8443` depending on your needs.
 Then use `ddev start` again.